jmartingv/calculator/README.md

-# calculator
+# Calculator

-Basic calculator web app
+Basic calculator web app using JavaScript, HTML and CSS.

+You can try it live [here!](https://jmartingv.github.io/calculator)